---

 We built [Lagoon](https://lagoon.finance) to bring institutional-grade fund operations onchain, and with over 800 vaults deployed across 18+ EVM chains since inception, we have seen firsthand why governance design determines whether a vault earns trust or becomes a liability.
 The [curator model that emerged across DeFi in 2025 and 2026](https://defiprime.com/defi-vaults-guide) has professionalized vault operations, but the underlying question remains the same: who controls what, and how is that enforced?

-This article is a reference guide to the four governance roles in a Lagoon vault.
 Whether you are deploying your first vault or evaluating an existing one as an investor, understanding these roles is the foundation for assessing any onchain fund structure.

 Traditional funds rely on legal agreements between service providers: the fund administrator calculates the net asset value (NAV), the transfer agent processes subscriptions, and the compliance officer verifies investor eligibility.
 These separations work, but they are enforced by contracts, audits, and regulatory oversight, not by the infrastructure itself.